 Winter Tree Finger Painting

 Younger children really enjoy craft painting projects and finger painting is easier than using a brush for preschoolers.
-This is a guide about winter tree finger painting.
+This is a page about winter tree finger painting.

 When I look outside after a snowstorm, I feel like the world is anew.
 The beauty and the stillness take my breath away.
 I want it to stay that way forever.
 But eventually, the snow begins to melt and the world returns to normal.
 This is one reason I enjoy artwork that captures nature.
 This painting is simple, fun, and elegant.
 It is perfect for children or adults because it is easy, but could also turn into a nice piece of artwork if framed or painted on a canvas.